aQaTL/MAL/README.md

 ## Quick start

+If you have a working Go environment, you can download the app via `go get -u github.com/aqatl/mal`.
+Otherwise, download binaries from the [release](https://github.com/aQaTL/MAL/releases) page.

 First, you need to give the app your credentials - username and password (everything is stored in `$HOME/.mal` or `%userprofile%\.mal` (Windows)).
 To do that, execute `mal --prompt-credentials --verify --save-password`.
 If everything went good, you should see